ElenBhattarai/Campground-Review-App/README.md

 # Yelp Camp

-This is a campground review webapp I created from the course I did called "The Web Developer Bootcamp" by Colt Steele.<br>
+This is a campground review webapp I created after I did the course called "The Web Developer Bootcamp" by Colt Steele.<br>

 I deployed the app using Heroku.
 You can visit the webapp live through the link here: https://tranquil-citadel-24717.herokuapp.com/<br>